 - Welded Wire – A sturdy option if you want to seal up some loose ends in your chicken run, secure some weak points in your chicken fence, or if you need a custom chicken wire fence.

 - Chain Link Fencing – One of the best options to keep your chickens safe from dogs, wolves, coyotes, and foxes.
 If you choose chain link fencing, add some of this privacy screen to keep your chickens hidden from predators!

 - Stockade Fencing – Tall stockade fences make for one of the best chicken barriers.
 Here’s a chicken fence that can keep out nearly any land-based predator.
 However, stockade fences can be expensive to purchase and install.

 Why Do My Chickens Try to Leave My Yard?

 Asking why your chickens leave in the first place is the best question to ask!

-Sometimes, chickens can try to leave the yard if they’re experiencing stressful circumstances.
+I think that if your chickens try to leave your yard, they are probably living under stressful circumstances.
 Consider the following questions if you want to evaluate the health and wellbeing of your flock.